aminmr/k8s-implementation/ingress/nginx-ingress/README.md

 As document said:

 > By default, it is required to create custom resource definitions for VirtualServer, VirtualServerRoute, TransportServer and Policy.
-Otherwise, the Ingress Controller pods will not become Ready
+Otherwise, the Ingress Controller pods will not become Ready.

 ```shell
 kubectl apply -f common/crds/k8s.nginx.org_virtualservers.yaml